CoBUG/SlideShows/OpenSSH.markdown

 7656 ??
 Is      0:00.02 /usr/sbin/sshd
 ```

-If you do, the sshd is running!
+If you do, the sshd is running.

 ---